Isaiah: God controls the nations

 punishment of Satan (the devil).

-at dawn.
-This impressive description shows the proud ambition of the king of
+This verse describes the proud ambition of the king of Babylon.
+But

 ‘Far away in the north’ refers to the sacred mountain called